 »And so the greatest work may stand.
 One mind equal to a thousand hands.« (Johann Wolfgang von Goethe)

-The juniper berries are accompanied by cilantro, lemon zest, angelica root, lavender blossoms, ginger root, orange blossoms, cubeb pepper, and five additional botanicals.
+The juniper berries are accompanied by coriander seeds, lemon zest, angelica root, lavender blossoms, ginger root, orange blossoms, cubeb pepper, and five additional botanicals.
 A distinctive Bavarian character is created by the addition of hop blossoms and malt, which build the final two of the 13 botanicals that give this gin its unique character.
 At times when the distillers come together to grind juniper berries and peel lemons by hand, the old distillery is pervaded by the aromatic scents of an upcoming distillation.

 Our copper still, manufactured in an old coppersmith’s, bears the genteel name ‘Carl’.
 Ever since its introduction in 2008 it has served us with eager enthusiasm.